CubedProgrammer/CubedProgrammerCInputOutput/README.md

 Param close is a pointer to a function, it must return zero on success, and take in a void pointer as a parameter, which will be src.

-Opens an ostream.
+Opens a cpcio_ostream.
 #### openofs(s,m)
 Param s is a filename.

 Param m is the mode, either w for write or a for append.

-Opens an ostream that writes to a file.
+Opens a cpcio_ostream that writes to a file.
 #### cpcio_putc_os(os,c)
-Param os is an ostream.
+Param os is a cpcio_ostream.

-Writes a single charater to the ostream.
+Writes a single charater to the cpcio_ostream.
 #### cpcio_puts_os(os,s)
-Param os is an ostream.
+Param os is a cpcio_ostream.

-Prints a string to the ostream.
+Prints a string to the cpcio_ostream.
 #### cpcio_putln_os(os,s)
-Param os is an ostream.
+Param os is a cpcio_ostream.

-Prints a string to the ostream with a \\n.
+Prints a string to the cpcio_ostream with a \\n.
 #### cpcio_psqln_os(os,begin,end)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Params begin and end are iterators that point to strings.

-Prints the sequence to an ostream, each item is space separated, and a \\n is put at the end.
+Prints the sequence to a cpcio_ostream, each item is space separated, and a \\n is put at the end.
 #### cpcio_putint_os(os,i)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param i is an int.

-Prints an int to the ostream.
+Prints an int to the cpcio_ostream.
 #### cpcio_putl_os(os,l)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param l is a long.

-Prints a long to the ostream.
+Prints a long to the cpcio_ostream.
 #### cpcio_putll_os(os,ll)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param ll is a long long.

-Prints a long long to the ostream.
+Prints a long long to the cpcio_ostream.
 #### cpcio_plnull_os(os,ull)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param ull is a unsigned long long.

-Prints an unsigned long long to the ostream.
+Prints an unsigned long long to the cpcio_ostream.
 #### cpcio_putf_os(os,f)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param f is a float.

-Prints a float to the ostream.
+Prints a float to the cpcio_ostream.
 #### cpcio_putd_os(os,d)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param d is a double.

-Prints a double to the ostream.
+Prints a double to the cpcio_ostream.

 #### cpcio_plnint_os(os,i)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param i is an int.

-Prints an int to the ostream with a new line.
+Prints an int to the cpcio_ostream with a new line.
 #### cpcio_plnl_os(os,l)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param l is a long.

-Prints a long to the ostream with a new line.
+Prints a long to the cpcio_ostream with a new line.
 #### cpcio_plnll_os(os,ll)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param ll is a long long.

-Prints a long long to the ostream with a new line.
+Prints a long long to the cpcio_ostream with a new line.
 #### cpcio_plnull_os(os,ull)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param ull is a unsigned long long.

-Prints an unsigned long long to the ostream with a new line.
+Prints an unsigned long long to the cpcio_ostream with a new line.
 #### cpcio_plnf_os(os,f)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param f is a float.

-Prints a float to the ostream with a new line.
+Prints a float to the cpcio_ostream with a new line.
 #### cpcio_plnd_os(os,d)
-Param os is an ostream.
+Param os is a cpcio_ostream.

 Param d is a double.

-Prints a double to the ostream with a new line.
+Prints a double to the cpcio_ostream with a new line.

-## sstream
+## cpcio_sstream
-File: sstream.h
+File: cpcio_sstream.h

 String streams header.
 There are input string streams and output string streams.
 ### Structures